-If adequate sample size is achieved for comparative analyses (see Section 9.5.4), balance between the cohorts will be assessed by calculating the standardized mean differences for all covariates, comparing the ritlecitinib exposed and ritlecitinib unexposed cohorts.
+If adequate sample size is achieved for comparative analyses (see Section 9.5.4), balance between the cohorts will be assessed by calculating the standardized mean differences for all covariates, comparing the ritlecitinib-exposed and comparator cohorts.
 These standardized mean differences will be presented before and after inverse probability of treatment weighting (IPTW).
 9.7.3.
 Outcome prevalence